top-gg/crowdin-discord/README.md

 $ cd crowdin-discord

 # open wrangler.toml and replace `name = "WORKER NAME"` with your Cloudflare Worker name and `account_id = "YOUR account_id"` with your accound id (can be found in workers section)
-# open index.js , go to line №18 and replace 'DISCORD WEBHOOK URL' with Discord Webhook URL
+# open index.ts , go to line №7 and replace 'webook' with Discord Webhook URL

 $ wrangler config
 $ wrangler publish